szymonderleta/andromeda/knowhow/README.md

 Tomcat server, and a set of applications described in subsequent chapters of the documentation.

 The Raspberry Pi platform specification is available on the manufacturer's website at https://www.raspberrypi.com/documentation/computers/raspberry-pi-5.html.
-The Andromeda platform uses a Raspberry Pi version 5 equipped with 8GB of RAM and powered by a wall charger provided by the manufacturer.
+The Andromeda platform uses Raspberry Pi version 5 equipped with 8GB of RAM and powered by a wall charger provided by the manufacturer.

 ## Logical model